elhuang04/elhuang04/README.md

-##👋 Hi, I'm Elizabeth!
+# 👋 Hi, I'm Elizabeth!
-CS student at Wellesley College passionate about computer graphics and all intersections of tech and art.
+I'm a CS student at Wellesley College passionate about computer graphics and all intersections of tech and art.
 With my recent experiences in software development, I hope to combine and continue my interests in creative illustration, technology, and entrepreneurship with each future project.

-❤️ Computer vision, Image processing, CGI, Digital Watermarking, Product Development, Graphic Design, Innovation and Entrepreneurship
+- ❤️ Computer vision, Image processing, CGI, Digital Watermarking, Product Development, Graphic Design, Innovation and Entrepreneurship

-💻 Python, Java, C#, HTML/CSS, JS, SQL, Git/GitHub, R/RStudio, LaTeX
+- 💻 Python, Java, C#, HTML/CSS, JS, SQL, Git/GitHub, R/RStudio, LaTeX

-🎨 Adobe CC (Photoshop, Illustrator, XD, InDesign, Character Animator, After Effects), Figma, CorelDraw, Blender, Canva, Krita, Procreate, Autodesk Sketchbook, GIMP, Wix, WordPress
+- 🎨 Adobe CC (Photoshop, Illustrator, XD, InDesign, Character Animator, After Effects), Figma, CorelDraw, Blender, Canva, Krita, Procreate, Autodesk Sketchbook, GIMP, Wix, WordPress

 <!--
 **elhuang04/elhuang04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.